 Hospitals and physicians typically bill you separately for services provided to you in a hospital.
-City Hospital will bill you for hospital-specific charges, such as operating room time, room and board, surgical supplies, laboratory tests, X-rays, and pharmaceutical supplies.
+White Rock Medical Center will bill you for hospital-specific charges, such as operating room time, room and board, surgical supplies, laboratory tests, X-rays, and pharmaceutical supplies.
 You also will receive separate bills from the different physicians who treat you, such as a surgeon, anesthesiologist, or radiologist.
 If laboratory tests cannot be performed in the hospital and are taken to a laboratory outside of the hospital, then you will also receive a separate bill from the outside laboratory.

 When will I be expected to pay?

 Hospital bills are similar to most other bills, with payment expected within 30 days.
 We understand that medical services can be a large expense and would like to work with patients who cannot afford to pay right away.
 Payment installment plans are available, but must be set up for patients who need extra time.
-If you want more information about setting up a payment installment plan, call City Hospital Financial Counseling at (214) 319-8854.
+If you want more information about setting up a payment installment plan, call White Rock Medical Center Financial Counseling at (214) 319-8854.
 Be sure also to talk with your physician(s) and other providers about possible payment arrangements.